Psychology of Colors in Marketing

 Red Color Psychology

 • Red color tends to increase the appetite.
+Hence, it is often used by food chains.

 • It is high in energy and immediately pulls focus.